Khayaguzu/cybersecurity_chat_bot/README.md

 - Greets the user and starts a conversation.
 - Provides predefined responses to cybersecurity-related questions.
 - Simulates a typing effect for a more interactive experience.
+- Responds to emotional context (e.g., worried, frustrated).
+- Saves emotional and topical queries in a memory file.
+- Allows viewing of saved chat history.
+- Simulates a typing effect for a more interactive experience.
 - Allows users to exit the chat by typing "exit".

 ## Technologies Used
 - C# (.NET)